apache/flink/docs/internals/through_stack.md

 under the License.
 -->

-This page explains what happens when you execute a Flink program (streaming or streaming).
+This page explains what happens when you execute a Flink program (streaming or batch).
 It covers the complete life cycle, from <emph>client-side pre-flight</emph>, to <emph>JobManager</emph>, and <emph>TaskManager</emph>.